ahdinosaur/mikey.nz/src/projects.md

 - irssi for IRC
 - mutt for email

+Then I experimented with the concept of "bricks":

+-

 I then transitioned to [`ahdinosaur/dot`](https://github.com/ahdinosaur/dot) using Arch Linux.

 Was superseded by [dotengine](/projects/dotengine) using CfEngine3 on Gentoo.